Chaff-Faced Ware: Origin

 Initially, Chaff-Faced Ware was associated with northern Mesopotamia, Syria and a migration of Uruk people, but recently the discovery of large number of Chaff-Faced Ware sites in the South Caucasus has changed the perceptions about its origins.
 Catherine Marro concluded that the core region from where the ware emerged was between the Euphrates and the Kura basin.
 The tempering chaff in the pottery was frequent in South Caucasian Neolithic sites.
+This type of ware is also known as a Beveled rim bowl.